elasticdog/bw-ssh-add/README.md

 bw-ssh-add <BITWARDEN-ITEM-ID> [SSH-ADD-ARGUMENTS...]
 ```

-- The first argument is passed to `bw` as either a search term or an item's
+- The first argument serves as input for `bw get password`, either as a search
-  globally unique identifier to retrieve the passphrase.
+  term or as an item's globally unique identifier, to retrieve the key's
+  passphrase.
-- All additional arguments are passed through to `ssh-add` unchanged.
+- Any additional arguments are passed through to `ssh-add` unchanged.
 Refer to
   the [`ssh-add` man page][6] for details on available options.

 [6]: https://man.openbsd.org/ssh-add.1